iconocam/iconocam/README.md

 SO i've just created anything I think about!
 ### Everything is going according to plan..

+1. Create more stat interfaces
+2. Add more pics
+3. Add a gif
+4. Detail Black ops
 <!--
 **iconocam/iconocam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.